ATV STARTING PROCEDURE

 • Cylinder compression

-Here are the step by step instructions for starting you new ATV!
+Here is the step by step instructions for starting your new ATV!

 1. Put gas in the tank.
 Using an approved gas container, add at least a ½ gallon of gas to the gas tank.